Managing your bot process with PM2

 pm2 start your-app-name.js --name "Some cool name"

---watch: This option will automatically restart your process as soon as a file change has been detected, which can be useful for development environments:
+--watch: This option will automatically restart your process as soon as a file change is detected, which can be useful for development environments:

 pm2 start your-app-name.js --watch

-pm2 start command can take more optional parameters, but for now only these 2 are relevant for us.
+pm2 start command can take more optional parameters, but only these two are relevant.
 If you want to see all the parameters available, you can check the documentation of pm2 here (opens new window).

-Once the process is launched with pm2, you can run
+Once the process launches with pm2, you can run

-pm2 monit to monitor any and all console outputs from the processes started by pm2.
+pm2 monit to monitor all console outputs from the processes started by pm2.
 This accounts for any

 console.log() in your code or outputted errors.